kunalj101/Data-Science-Hacks/README.md

 2. Another use case could be that you want to resize the images from a shape say 150x150 to a shape 224x224, which is generally utilized by the pretrained models, you can customize the ImageDataGenerator without coding your own data generator from ground up [(Example Notebook)](https://github.com/faizankshaikh/AV_Article_Codes/blob/master/Inception_From_Scratch/improvements/Inception_v1_from_Scratch.ipynb).

 - ### [Data Science Hack #45 Merging All CSV Files in a Directory into a Single CSV File Containing All Data](./Code/merge_csv_files.ipynb)
-Sometime sour data isnt compiled into a single csv.
+Sometimes our data isn't compiled into a single csv.
 To make analysis easier, transporting all data into one file is a must.
 Follow the link to see the simple procedure.